junxit/us-congress-bills-111/metadata.md

 - 2010-09-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 9/28/2010 H7194)
 - 2010-09-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 9/28/2010 H7194)
 - 2010-11-15 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2010-12-01 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-12-06 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin with an amendment in the nature of a substitute.
+Without written report.
+- 2010-12-06 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin with an amendment in the nature of a substitute.
+Without written report.
+- 2010-12-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 676.